Arthur Lampkin: Motorcycling career

 Lampkin continued to compete in other off-road motorcycle competitions, winning prestigious events such as the 1963 Scottish Six Days Trial, and the Scott Trial in 1960, 1961 and 1965.
 He also competed internationally in enduro events, representing Great Britain and earning a gold medal in the 1966 International Six Days Trial held in Sweden.

+Lampkin won 8 individual heat races and 7 Grand Prix victories during his world championship racing career.
+He won the 500cc British motocross national championship in 1959 and the 250cc British motocross national championship in 1961, the same year that he was the 250cc World Vice Champion.
+He was a member of two victorious British Trophée des Nations teams (1961, 1962), and five consecutive victories as a member of the British Motocross des Nations team (1963-1967).

 Lampkin's younger brothers, Alan and Martin Lampkin also experienced success in motorcycle competitions.
 Alan won the British trials championship while Martin became a British trials champion as well as winning the 1975 FIM Trial World Championship.

 Later life

 After retiring from competition, Lampkin took over his father's engineering business.
 Lampkin's nephew, the son of Martin Lampkin, is twelve-time trials world champion, Dougie Lampkin.